georgzurbonsen/Beyond4P_Apps/Examples/Database_Model_Analysis/readme.md

 ## Datbase model comparison: Meta-program

-Fileman (File Manager) is a hierachical filestore, which stored data in  (numbered) fields 'FieldNumber' within (numbered) files 'FileNumber'.
+Fileman (File Manager) is a hierachical filestore, which stores data in  (numbered) fields 'FieldNumber' within (numbered) files 'FileNumber'.

 __Objective:__ Compare fields in commmon between the Fileman datastore and a subset of Fileman called the clinical data warehouse (CDW).